Duration

 24 hrs before the tour.
 Airport transfer to your hotel or guesthouse is included.

 Day 1.
 Drive to Kharakhorin, Mongolia’s ancient capital.
-On the way, stop to ride two humped Bactrian Camels in the dunes of the Mini Gobi.
+On the way, stop to ride two-humped Bactrian Camels in the dunes of the Mini Gobi.

 Day 2.
 Explore Kharakhorin, Mongolia’s ancient capital and home to Mongolia’s largest Buddhist monastery.
 In the afternoon, we travel into the countryside to stay in a traditional nomadic Ger camp.